 HIERARCHY SUCKS: I'm so thankful to the amazing nice volunteers (blue shirts) I've met so far.
 Most have been very helpful and nice.
 I chatted with one and asked if they get any other perks than just some kind of volunteer pass.
 They said no. I don't think this is right.
 All the highest paid TIFF executives get to mingle with and meet the celebrities, and I believe volunteers should get to meet at least 1 celebrity they admire, or put into a draw in order to win this.
-Because let's face it, only the rich or powerful people get invited to the celebrity after parties, and yet the people who do the most work, don't.
+Because let's face it, only the rich or powerful people get invited to the celebrity after parties, and yet the people who do the most work and the genuine fans, don't.
 Absurd reality of life and of TIFF.
 Hierarchy sucks.

 August 25, 2023: After some incredibly helpful Kate Winslet and TIFF movie fans helped me, I got a ticket to both public screenings of Lee.
 I'll still try to attend the press & industry screenings too, as I can try to access them via waiting in a rush line.

 UPDATE AUGUST 24, 2023: Despite my TIFF membership access to pre-sales and me being online/ready 1 hour early, all Lee screenings sold out in 30 seconds. :( Meaning only way I'm going to see Lee is using my industry pass but on a rush basis only.
 Even Kate Winslet isn't worth all this stress!
 I want to say though that there are some fantastic most amazing people I've met in this journey of supporting Kate: These people are all over the world, including the mother that Kate helped with a donation for her and her special needs daughter, so I'm glad that these people were brought into my life. <3 So Juan, Carolynne, L.A. if you ever see this, thank you.